boldingd/EclipsePhaseContent/Locus.md

 On the other hand, the Locus economy is significantly less efficient and productive than basically any of the capitalist societies.
 By pretty much any reasonable estimate, per-capita GDP is notably lower than Extropia, Venus, or Mars.
-If you try to assign a number in credits to the per-capita GDP of Locus, Locis will start yelling at you; yYou can, however, measure feed-stock, energy, and other resource-consumptions, and the Loci median is around two-thirds of the Venusian median, for example.
+If you try to assign a number in credits to the per-capita GDP of Locus, Locis will start yelling at you; you can, however, measure feed-stock, energy, and other resource-consumptions, and the Loci median is around two-thirds of the Venusian median, for example.

 I should also say, many Locis will tell you that they're specifically trying to avoid resource depletion and over-consumption (and then launch into a frothing critique of "capitalist infinite growth").
 I'll let the reader decide how they feel about that.